 - Breastfeeding naturally burns up to 500 calories per day

-Every breastfeed makes a difference.
-So with all of these goodies, be reassured that every single drop of breastmilk you give is good for your baby’s health, and makes a difference.
+Every single drop of breastmilk you give is good for your baby’s health and makes a difference.
 The longer that you can breastfeed, equally comes the greater protection for your baby.

 While breastfeeding is the most natural way to feed your baby, it is a skill that you will both learn over your baby’s first days and weeks.
 Do seek out the right help, support and information while you are pregnant to help you get off to a great start and wonderful journey ahead.

-It is important that, in preparation for and during breastfeeding, you eat a healthy, balanced diet.
-Combined breast and bottle feeding in the first weeks of life may reduce the supply of your own breast milk, and reversing the decision not to breastfeed is difficult.
+Combination feeding and bottle feeding in the first weeks of life may reduce the supply of your own breast milk and reversing the decision not to breastfeed is difficult.
 Always consult your doctor, midwife or health visitor for advice about feeding your baby.
-If you use infant formula, you should follow manufacturer’s instructions for use carefully.
+If you use baby formula, you should follow manufacturer’s instructions for use carefully.

 Questions about feeding and nutrition?